-Employing the full-service Indiana family law firm Banks & Brower LLC means that you have a team of compassionate attorneys who can attend to all of your family’s legal needs, including:
+Employing the full-service Indiana family law firm Banks & Brower means that you have a team of compassionate attorneys who can attend to all of your family’s legal needs, including:

 A prenuptial or premarital agreement is a contract that both parties sign before they get married.
 It can cover a variety of issues including the rights to property during and after marriage.
 The agreement is not legally binding until the two parties marry.